 Personal Questions/Essay/Supplementary Materials

 Some schools may require you to provide referees that can speak on your behalf.
 This may only involve providing contact information, or actually having your referee send in a letter of recommendation.
 Check each school of interest as they may differ in their reference requirements.
 Choose people who know you well.
 Set up an appointment to discuss your goals, your recent activities and to help them remember specific incidences in which your best qualities stood out.
+Get started with this early to give your references ample time to write a great reference for you.
 Thank them in writing afterwards and let them know your progress.

 The process of applying to and paying for dental school can quickly become onerous.
 Each school has their own application fees which may vary from $100 to several hundred dollars.
 Registering for the DAT in Canada currently costs $295 and may have additional fees.
 There are also costs for requesting official transcripts and travel expenses for interviews.

 Dental school tuition can also get quite expensive due to the need of having dental instruments and materials.
 There is, however, some help available for both the application costs and tuition and expenses.
 Many students use OSAP or attain a line-of-credit from their bank to help fund their dental education.

 Check with each dental school to ensure that you have the most accurate and up‐to‐date admissions criteria.
 If you are applying to another province, ask about the number of spots available to out‐of‐province students then build that knowledge into your application strategy.

 - University of Toronto

 - University of British Columbia

 For help with strategies for this and other career goals, visit Career Services, which is free to all currently-registered Queen’s students: careers.queensu.ca